mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Resource Identifier Comparison {#resource-identifier-comparison}

+This section defines the canonical rules for comparing resource identifiers when determining uniqueness, evaluating requested resources against authorization server policy, or validating that returned resource values correspond to client expectations.

-When comparing resource identifiers (for example, to determine uniqueness, to evaluate requested resources against policy, or to validate that returned resources match requested resources), implementations MUST apply the URI comparison rules defined in {{Section 6.2.1 of RFC3986}}, after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.
+When comparing resource identifiers, implementations MUST apply the URI comparison rules defined in {{Section 6.2.1 of RFC3986}}, after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.
 Resource identifiers that are equivalent under these rules MUST be treated as identical.

 ## Authorization Server Processing Rules {#authorization-server-processing-rules}

-Authorization server processing is driven by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.
-The rules in this section apply equally to access tokens issued using the authorization code grant or the refresh token grant and are mutually exclusive based on whether the client requested zero, exactly one, or more than one resource.
+Authorization server processing is determined by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.
+The rules in this section apply equally to access tokens issued using the authorization code grant and the refresh token grant and are mutually exclusive based on whether the client requested zero, exactly one, or more than one resource.

-When issuing an access token based on an authorization grant or a refresh token, any `resource` parameters included in the token request represent an additional restriction on the resources permitted by the underlying grant.
+When issuing an access token, any `resource` parameters included in the token request represent an additional restriction on the resources permitted by the underlying authorization grant.
 The authorization server MUST ensure that each requested resource in the token request is within the set of resources authorized by the grant, or otherwise acceptable under local policy consistent with {{RFC8707}}.
 If this condition is not met, the authorization server MUST return an `invalid_target` error and MUST NOT issue an access token.

 If the client includes `resource` parameters in both the authorization request and the token request, the values in the token request MUST be treated as a further restriction and MUST be a subset of the resources permitted by the underlying grant.
 If no `resource` parameter is included in the token request, the authorization server MAY issue an access token for the resource or resources previously authorized by the grant, subject to local policy.

+When issuing an access token in response to a refresh token request, the authorization server MUST NOT expand the set of authorized resources beyond those previously bound to the underlying grant.
+If the client supplies one or more `resource` parameters in the refresh token request, each requested resource MUST be within the previously authorized set or otherwise acceptable under local policy consistent with {{RFC8707}}.
+If this condition is not met, the authorization server MUST return an `invalid_target` error and MUST NOT issue an access token.

 An authorization server MAY require clients to include a `resource` parameter.
 If a `resource` parameter is required by local policy and the client does not include one, the authorization server MUST return an `invalid_target` error as defined in {{RFC8707}} and MUST NOT issue an access token.